LucasJanin/Home/NodeRed/Notifications/internetConnexionIssueNotification/README.md

 # Internet Connexion Issue Notification #

-This automation checks after every SpeedTest done by Home Assistant SpeedTest integration.
+This automation checks the internet connexion potential issue after every SpeedTest (using Home Assistant SpeedTest integration).
 - [x] If the download speed is below a value
 - [x] If the upload speed is below a value
 - [x] If the ping is over a value